AVSLab/basilisk/src/fswAlgorithms/attGuidance/locationPointing/locationPointing.rst

 MRP values.
 During the first module ``Update`` evaluation the numerical differencing is not possible and this value is thus set to zero.

+Using the attitude navigation and guidance messages, this module also computes the reference information in the form of ``attRefOutMsg``.
+This additional output message is useful when working with modules that need a reference message and cannot accept a guidance message.

 .. note::

     The module checks for several conditions such as heading vectors